Krumelur/WordPuzzleSolver/content/SendImageToCustomVisionAI.md

 As always, details are covered in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/csharp-tutorial-od).

+> **Note:** we are using the .Net client SDK to communicate with custom vision.
+There is also a [restful API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/450e4ba4d72542e889d93fd7b8e960de/operations/5a6264bc40d86a0ef8b2c290
+) available.

 ## Communicate with the AI

 Start by adding a new method to class `ImageProcessing` in the "PuzzleSolverLib" project and create a `CustomVisionPredictionClient` instance as shown in the documentation referenced above.
 You can find the requried keys and endpoints in the custom vision project we created earlier.